Samsursekh/Placement-Practice/priya-practise/React.md

 React uses Virtual DOM, which can be thought of as a blueprint of the DOM.

-- It can't update HTML directly
+- It can't update HTML directly.
 - Update the JSX if the element update
 - DOM manipulation is very easy
 - No memory wastage